Guide to Crib Mattress Height | When Should You Raise Your Baby Mattress?

-Supposedly the incline is to help with gastroesophageal reflux disease or congestion (source).
-Keep in mind that you don’t want to “simulate” an elevated surface with towels, pillows, or blankets as those can actually suffocate your baby.
+Supposedly the incline is to help with gastroesophageal reflux disease or congestion (source), which can disrupt baby sleep.
+Keep in mind that you don’t want to “simulate” an elevated surface with towels, pillows, crib bumpers, or blankets as those can actually suffocate your baby.
 It is better to either work these items under the mattress.
 Nonetheless, you shouldn’t do this without approval from your pediatrician.

 In general, you should review any material by the American Academy of Pediatrics to maximize the safety of your baby and the baby crib.